simplysparsh/BabyMusic-AI/README.md

 ## 🌐 API Integration

-Baby Music AI integrates with two external APIs to provide advanced music and lyric generation capabilities:
+TuneLoom integrates with two external APIs to provide advanced music and lyric generation capabilities:

 - **PIAPI.ai**: A music generation API that creates unique, personalized songs
-- **Anthropic Claude**: An AI-powered API for generating song lyrics based on themes and moods
+- **Anthropic Claude**: For generating song lyrics based on themes and moods

 For more details on how these APIs are integrated into the application, see the [API Integration](./docs/api-integration.md) documentation.